Kitware/minerva/docs/extending-minerva.rst

        "dependencies": ["minerva"]
    }

-You should have a Minerva plugin that does nothing, and `can be enabled through the administration console <http://girder.readthedocs.org/en/latest/installation.html#initial-setup>`_.
+Your new Minerva plugin should provide no new functionality at this point, and `can be enabled through the administration console <http://girder.readthedocs.org/en/latest/installation.html#initial-setup>`_.

 Extending the look and feel of Minerva